eric-brechemier/beauty-and-the-bricks/README.md

 ## About

-This article describes a method to generate the sequence of brick pattern units first described by Frank and Lillian Gilbreth on page 265 of their 1909 book “Bricklaying System”.
+This [article][] describes a method to generate the sequence of brick pattern units first described by Frank and Lillian Gilbreth on page 265 of their 1909 book “Bricklaying System”.

+[article]: beauty-and-the-bricks.pdf

 ## References